Muhammad Ali Jinnah: Legacy and honours

 The civil awards of Pakistan includes an 'Order of Quaid-i-Azam'.
 The Jinnah Society also confers the 'Jinnah Award' annually to a person that renders outstanding and meritorious services to Pakistan and its people.
 Jinnah is depicted on all Pakistani rupee currency, and is the namesake of many Pakistani public institutions.
 The former Quaid-i-Azam International Airport in Karachi, now called the Jinnah International Airport, is Pakistan's busiest.
 One of the largest streets in the Turkish capital Ankara, Cinnah Caddesi, is named after him, as is the Mohammad Ali Jenah Expressway in Tehran, Iran.
-The royalist government of Iran also released a stamp commemorating the centennial of Jinnah's birth in 1976.
 In Chicago, a portion of Devon Avenue was named "Mohammed Ali Jinnah Way".
 A section of Coney Island Avenue in Brooklyn, New York was also named 'Muhammad Ali Jinnah Way' in honour of the founder of Pakistan.
-The Mazar-e-Quaid, Jinnah's mausoleum, is among Karachi's landmarks.
+The Mazar-e-Quaid, Jinnah's mausoleum, is among Karachi's notable landmarks.
 The "Jinnah Tower" in Guntur, Andhra Pradesh, India, was built to commemorate Jinnah.
+The royalist government of Iran also released a stamp commemorating the centennial of Jinnah's birth in 1976.
+The Jinnah Mansion in Malabar Hill, Bombay, is in the possession of the Government of India, but the issue of its ownership has been disputed by the Government of Pakistan.
+Jinnah had personally requested Prime Minister Nehru to preserve the house, hoping one day he could return to Bombay.
+There are proposals for the house to be offered to the government of Pakistan to establish a consulate in the city as a goodwill gesture, but Dina Wadia had also staked a claim on the property.